unn-info-tech/ToDoWithDjango/README.md

 # Task Management System - WasatWird
-This Task Management System, built with Django, enables users to efficiently create, update, and manage their tasks seamlessly.
+This Task Management System, enables users to efficiently create, update, and manage their tasks seamlessly.

 ## Features